QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+411 Brähmer, Sören and Boettcher, Johanna and Iffland, Benjamin and Bertino, Martina and Driessen, Martin and Steuwe, Carolin, **Piloting a digital tool for self-monitoring in residential Dialectical Behavior Therapy for Borderline Personality Disorder: mixed-methods study.**  <http://dx.doi.org/10.2139/ssrn.6588986>

 410 **Framing circularity in urban redevelopment processes: Industrial heritage reuse in Varvsstaden, Malmö.** Lord, Joakim.
 Thesis 2026 KTH Royal Institute of Technology.

 409 **Al-Aqsa Flood: Misstep or Grand Strategy?
 The Geopolitics of Non-state Actors in a Globally Unstable Paradigm.** Hani Anouti and Adrian López Fleming.
 Volume 13, Issue 2.
 Contemporary Review of the Middle East. <https://doi.org/10.1177/23477989251405562>